 Simply because time horizon matters.
 The longer you have to invest, the higher your investment returns will be.
 Money compounds over time.
 Investing early in life is one way to provide more time for your investments to grow.
 But being healthy while living longer is a good strategy as well.
 The best part, if you maintain a healthy lifestyle, you won’t have to spend your wealth to maintain your health.

 What ways are you maintaining your health?
 Have you begun a new routine and recommitted to your health?
 Share your story with me via email or on Facebook.

 Assess your Investment Risk Tolerance by trying Peak Wealth Planning's fantastic free resource Riskalyze.
 It will take less than 5 minutes.

 Learn more about Investment Time Horizon by reading Time Horizon, Risk, and Liquidity: How to Get Higher Investment Returns.
 And if you’d like to chat with me about time horizon,

 Get questions answered by a financial advisor.
-Schedule a 30 minute chat with Peter Newman today.
+Schedule a call to learn how Peak Wealth Planning can help you.